Arkolos/challenge/README.md

 Listings not matched with any product : 11394
 It's normal that a big number of listings don't have a product matching, since not every existing model is listed in product

-Listing matched with more than 1 product (before we remove them) : 15 Notably listings about battery and kit for several cameras.
+Listing matched with more than 1 product : 15
+Mostly listings that are about several products, eg. battery and kit for several cameras.

 (total listings : 20196, total products : 743)